Air Force Officer Careers

 Security Forces Officer

-The ultimate objective of every Air Force operation is security — for our Airmen, our bases and our country.
-Security Forces Officers help achieve this through their broad expertise encompassing weapons systems, antiterrorism, law enforcement, air base defense, industrial security and combat arms.
-Directing air base defense functions, they control and secure the terrain inside and adjacent to military installations as well as the personnel, equipment and resources within.
-Responsibilities include directing team patrols, tactical drills, battle procedures and antiterrorism duties, as well as enforcing standards of conduct, adherence to laws and planning future security measures.
-Security Force Officers are needed around the world and may be called upon to travel internationally to develop, implement and supervise a defense program.
+The ultimate objective of every Air Force operation is security.
+Security Forces Officers achieve this through their broad expertise encompassing weapons systems, antiterrorism, law enforcement, air base defense, industrial security and combat arms.
+Security Force Officers are needed around the world and may be called upon to travel internationally to develop, implement and supervise defense programs.

 Space and Missile Operations Officer

 The possibilities of enhancing our military effectiveness through the use of space are virtually endless.
-From missiles that safely eliminate distant targets to satellites that enhance our communication and tracking, Space and Missile Operations Officers direct the entire system.
-They oversee surveillance, missile launch, space lift, ballistic space warning and satellite command and control.
-They also formulate policies, perform inspections, establish organizational structure and determine the personnel required to support mission areas.
-By assessing the effectiveness of all space and missile operations and incorporating new technology as it becomes available, they develop future plans for system, facilities and personnel.
+Space and Missile Operations Officers oversee surveillance, missile launch, space lift, ballistic space warning and satellite command and control.
+They also develop future plans for systems, facilities and personnel.

 The space community relies not only on astronautical engineers but mechanical, electrical, environmental, civil, and systems engineers to produce cutting edge systems.
 The astronautical engineer is uniquely prepared for Air Force duty with space systems as they are specialists in research, design, development, test, and analysis of space technology and aerospace avionics.
 Space engineers are needed throughout the space community and serve around the United States.